We have gathered together a list of some of our most frequently asked questions.

-An Electronic Cigarette (also known as a personal vaporiser or PV) is a battery-powered gadget which can be used to deliver nicotine without the combustion and smell associated with tobacco cigarettes.
+An electronic cigarette (also known as an e-cig or personal vaporiser) is a battery-powered gadget which can be used to deliver satisfying vapour and nicotine (if desired) without the combustion and smell associated with tobacco cigarettes.
 Whilst it doesn’t feel exactly the same as smoking, using an e-cig or “vaping” as it is known, does mimic the sensation of smoking and can satisfy that hand-to-mouth requirement that many smokers have.

 By means of a heated coil vaporising a liquid into a fine vapour which replicates the look and feel of smoke.